WARNING: Top 5 Most Expensive Purchases Retirees Often Regret

 Depleting a portion of your assets each year to fund daily living expenses in retirement spending makes it more difficult to overcome market declines.

-Whether you are withdrawing from your portfolio to pay for a large item (like we’ll discuss in a moment) or experiencing significant market volatility, when you pull money out of your portfolio (especially during a down market), you’ve robbed your future portfolio of the ability to recover as it could during your working years when you were accumulating assets, contributing to it regularly and not withdrawing from it.
+Whether you are withdrawing from your portfolio to pay for a large item or experiencing significant market volatility, when you pull money out of your portfolio (especially during a down market), you’ve robbed your future portfolio of the ability to recover as it could during your working years when you were accumulating assets, contributing to it regularly and not withdrawing from it.

-Additionally, we also know that selling during a down market requires you to have to sell more investments to raise a set amount of cash.
+Additionally, selling during a down market requires you to sell more investments to raise a set amount of cash.

 Source: RetireOne.com